-With this in mind, we’ve pulled together 14 rewarding roles that may not be the easiest 9-5 out there, but that should give you a great sense of reward, and allow you to make a real difference in the world.
+With this in mind, we’ve pulled together 14 rewarding roles that may not be the easiest 9-5’s out there, but ones that should give you a great sense of reward, and allow you to make a real difference in the world.

 Would you like to provide life-changing treatment for adults and children who have difficulties with important functions like speaking, eating, drinking, and swallowing?
 As a Speech and Language Therapist you could.

-They typically work in hospitals, schools and nursing homes with a range of different patients, from people recovering from degenerative conditions like strokes or head and neck cancer whose speech and swallowing functions have been impaired, through to children with disabilities and/or learning difficulties including deafness and dyslexia whose speech can be slow to develop.
-Speech and Language Therapists will usually undertake a full assessment of the problems before devising an appropriate treatment plan which could involve activities, exercises and strategies to help.
+Speech and Language Therapists typically work in hospitals, schools, and nursing homes.
+They treat a range of different patients, from people recovering from degenerative conditions like strokes and cancer (whose speech or swallowing functions may have been impaired), through to children with disabilities and/or learning difficulties including deafness and dyslexia (whose speech can be slow to develop).
+Speech and Language Therapists will usually undertake a full assessment of the problems before devising an appropriate treatment plan which could involve activities, exercises, and strategies to help.

 To get started as a Speech and Language Therapist, you’ll usually need to complete an undergraduate or postgraduate degree in Speech and Language Therapy that’s approved by the Health and Care Professions Council (HCPC).
 Entry without a degree can still be possible if you apply for a role as a Speech and Language Therapy Assistant where you’ll receive on-the-job training.

 Whilst many positions with charities are voluntary, there are a large number of paid charity jobs that are offered at a variety of different levels.
-Working for a charity – especially a national or a global charity – is a very meaningful way to spend your time (whatever position you take on), because you’ll be working towards helping that charity do amazing things for the greater good.
+Working for a charity – especially a national or a global charity – is a very meaningful way to spend your time, regardless of the position you take on.
+This is because you’ll be working towards helping that charity do amazing things for the greater good.